Master of Public Health Program

 Department of Global and Community Health

-The master of public health (MPH) is the most widely recognized professional degree for those wishing to enter or advance in the field of public health.
-Mason’s MPH program provides coursework in all five core disciplines of public health – epidemiology, biostatistics, health administration, social and behavioral sciences, and environmental health – along with advanced training in one of five concentration areas: Community Health Promotion, Epidemiology, Global Health, Health Policy, or Public Health Communication, and Public Health Practice (online only).
+The Master of Public Health (MPH) is the most widely recognized professional degree for those wishing to enter or advance in the field of public health.
+Mason’s MPH program provides coursework in the five core disciplines of public health – epidemiology, biostatistics, health administration, social and behavioral sciences, and environmental health – along with advanced training in six concentration areas: Community Health Promotion, Epidemiology, Global Health, Health Policy, Public Health Communication, and Public Health Practice (online only).

 - The Epidemiology concentration prepares students to investigate and analyze factors that influence the occurrence, distribution, prevention, and control of disease.
 Emphasis is placed on the development of such skills as study design, data collection and management, data analysis and interpretation, and communication of research findings.